MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 **Note:** These notes are focused on N5 Computing Science so some terms are used differently.

-**Note:**  SQLite, and SQL, keywords are case insensitive.
+SQLite, and SQL, keywords are not case sensitive.
 The following are all equally valid:

 ``` sql
 SELECT / SeLeCt / select
 ```

 In the examples, the keywords will be in uppercase.

+SQLite, and SQL, is not whitespace sensitive.
+This means a statement can be all on a single line or split over multiple lines.
+In general, the examples have one keyword per line.

 ## Table of Contents {#toc}
 {:.no_toc}